 The happy tail syndrome is one of the most common injuries that dogs often nurse and the most difficult to prevent.
 The happy tail syndrome occurs when your dog sustains injuries by continuously and repeatedly hitting his tail on a hard surface.
 It’s a common concern for dogs with long, slender tails and is naturally lively, like the Golden Retrievers.

 In some cases, your dog may hit his tail rapidly against the hard surface to the point that he develops a bleeding ulcer at the spot of contact.
-In such cases, your pooch may have to lose the tip of his tail to amputation.
+In such cases, your pooch may have to undergo tail amputation.
 While the happy tail syndrome is challenging to prevent, you can try minimizing the instances your little four-legged friend gets between narrow spaces.

 Abrasions and Lacerations

 Lacerations and abrasions are another set of common tail injuries that your dog may suffer at some point in his life.
 They can come from several causes, including fights with other dogs, passing through thorny paths and bushes, or brushing against a sharp object or surface.

 Similarly, your dog may suffer abrasion when he bites himself, like in the case of flea infestation, and by slamming his tail on something while wagging eagerly.
 Minor lacerations may only need a painkiller or even herbal remedies such as CBD oil for dogs accompanied by basic first aid techniques to heal.
 Consult with your veterinarian to establish the severity of the wound and if washing, applying antibiotics, and keeping it clean can be the best approach.

 Nerve damages majorly occur when a dog’s tail experiences extreme strain, like pulling.
 For instance, a car hit may force your dog’s tail into an unusual position, causing strain.
 Similarly, a child can also pull your dog’s tail, leading to the destruction of tail muscles and nerves.